Just because auto financing involves simple-interest contracts doesn’t mean everyone understands them.

 Asking the question “What is a simple-interest contract?” is not unusual.

 And as a large auto lender with several million customers, Santander Consumer USA knows that many borrowers are confused by how simple-interest contracts work.

 That confusion can cost a borrower money, so it’s in his/her interest, your interest, to make those monthly auto payments on time, at least, or even early if possible.

 To help you understand how simple-interest contracts work, we’ve produced a short video that should help.
-Part of our “Finance in Action” video series, “How Simple Interest Works” appears in the Learning Center on the Santander Consumer USA website.
+Part of this week’s series of videos, “How Simple Interest Works” appears in the Learning Center on the Santander Consumer USA website.

 Simple interest contracts

 At Santander Consumer USA, we appreciate your business and want to make your experience with us a great one!

 Two very important terms associated with simple interest contracts are Principal and Interest.